Beaches in North Carolina

 Carova Beach

-“You’ll need a four-wheel drive,” someone warned, and they were right.
+“You’ll need a four-wheel drive,” a local warned me, and they were right.
 Carova isn’t marked by signs.
 It’s marked by the moment the road becomes sand and your sense of place drifts slightly.

 I parked above the tide line and walked toward the water.
 There were no lifeguards, no fences, no rules except the kind the sea makes.
 The beach was open and raw.
 A pelican dove near shore.
 Someone passed by slowly in a truck with fishing poles rattling in back.